debuerreotype/docker-debian-eol-artifacts/README.md

 > Debian 8 *Jessie* (April 2015): named for the cow girl doll who first appeared in Toy Story 2.
 >
 > This release introduced for the first time the systemd init system as default.
 Two new architectures were introduced: arm64 and ppc64el and three architectures were dropped: s390 (replaced by s390x), ia64 and sparc.
-The Sparc architecture had been present in Debian for 16 years, but lacked developer support to make it maintenable in the distribution.
+The Sparc architecture had been present in Debian for 16 years, but lacked developer support to make it maintainable in the distribution.
 >
-> The release included many security improvements such as a new kernel that nullified a whole set of security vulnerabilities (symlink attacks), a new way to detect packages which were under security support, more packages built with hardened compiler flags and a new mecahnism (needrestart) to detect sub-systems which had to be restarted in order to propagate security updates after an upgrade.
+> The release included many security improvements such as a new kernel that nullified a whole set of security vulnerabilities (symlink attacks), a new way to detect packages which were under security support, more packages built with hardened compiler flags and a new mechanism (needrestart) to detect sub-systems which had to be restarted in order to propagate security updates after an upgrade.

 ## `debian/eol:wheezy`